 Maria Reich Grosse-Neumann is known for her research into the Nazca lines.
 She first saw the lines in 1941 with American historian Paul Kosok to whom she was then an assistant.
 She is now known as the “Lady of the Lines” as she dedicated her life to documenting, preserving, and publicly disseminating the Nazca Lines.

-Reiche, born on 15 May 1903 and died 8 June 1998, was a German-born Peruvian.
+Reiche was a German-born Peruvian born on 15 May 1903 and died on 8 June 1998.
 She was a mathematician, technical translator, and archeologist.
-Reiche lived near the lines in her quest to protect them and was recognized as curator of the lines.
-She helped to gain the World Heritage Site title from UNESCO in 1994 through gaining international and local attention for the archeological site hence Peru’s established protection.
+Reiche lived near the lines in her quest to protect them and was recognized as the curator of the lines.
+She helped to gain the World Heritage Site title from UNESCO in 1994 by gaining international and local attention for the archeological site hence Peru’s established protection.

 She received recognition from the National University of San Marcos as Doctor Honoris Causa.
 She discovered during her studies that Nazca’s figures have a mathematical precision that is highly sophisticated.
 Reiche stated that the builders of the lines used the lines as a sun calendar for observing astronomical cycles.
 Her former residence is presently a museum dedicated to her life’s work.

 The Different Shapes and Forms of the Nazca Lines.